Mariners continue to slap around Rangers during best run of season

 Does it help that they are playing an awful Rangers team that is worse than them and limping toward the end of the season?
 Sure.
 But there should be some level of gratification in that the Rangers were actually trying to put together a viable team for the 2020 season and the opening of their stadium while the Mariners were using 2020 as a developmental season to gain experience for several players.

-With the Saturday’s win, the Mariners have won 10 of their last 14 games, including four against Texas.
-Meanwhile, the Rangers are have lost 17 of their last 20 games.
+With Saturday’s win, the Mariners have won 10 of their past 14 games, including four against Texas.
+Meanwhile, the Rangers have lost 17 of their past 20 games.

 Whatever the perspective, the Mariners are playing competent baseball now and putting together a better than expected season by beating two teams in their division who were expected to be better than them, specifically the Rangers (6-2) and the Angels (5-5).
-The Mariners sit in the third place in the American League West with a 17-22 record — 4 1/4 games behind the Astros at 21-17 while the Angels are 15-25 and the Rangers are 13-25.
+The Mariners sit in third place in the American League West with a 17-22 record — 4 1/2 games behind the Astros at 21-17 while the Angels are 15-25 and the Rangers are 13-25.

-Over their last four games, Mariners pitchers have posted a combined 1.95 ERA with 37 strikeouts to 10 walks while holding opponents to a .189 (24 for 127) batting average.
-The Mariners have held opponents to 3 runs or fewer in those four games and in nine of their last 11 games.
+Over their past four games, Mariners pitchers have posted a combined 1.95 ERA with 37 strikeouts to 10 walks while holding opponents to a .189 (24 for 127) batting average.
+The Mariners have held opponents to three runs or fewer in those four games and in nine of their past 11 games.

 Seattle broke a 2-2 tie in the eighth inning, scoring three runs against the Rangers’ hard-throwing right-hander Jonathan Hernandez.

 It started with Kyle Seager taking a pitch off his foot to start the inning.
 It was the second time he was hit in the game and third time in the series.
 Ty France followed with a single up the middle to put the go-ahead run in scoring position.
-After having three pretty good at-bats and having no hits to show for it, Jose Marmolejos hammered a line drive a diving Nick Solak at second base to score Seager.
+After having three pretty good at-bats and no hits to show for it, Jose Marmolejos hammered a line drive past a diving Nick Solak at second base to score Seager.
 The Mariners continued to tack on runs, which is needed for their inexperienced bullpen.

-Evan White laced a line drive to center to score France and newcomer Phillip Ervin, who was playing his first game with Seattle since be claimed off waivers three days ago, doubled down to left score pinch runner Dee Strange-Gordon.
+Evan White laced a line drive to center to score France and newcomer Phillip Ervin, who was playing his first game with Seattle since be claimed off waivers three days ago, doubled to left field to score pinch runner Dee Strange-Gordon.

 “Their eighth-inning guy, Hernandez, is really good,” Servais said.
 “He’s got great stuff.
-You know, he’s 97 to 99 miles an hour.
-With a really good slider, Evan had a great at-bat, Marmo timed him up and smoked the ball for a big hit.
+You know, he’s 97 to 99 miles an hour, with a really good slider.
+Evan had a great at-bat.
+Marmo timed him up and smoked the ball for a big hit.
 Ervin turned one around to the pull side.
 We had a lot of really quality at bats the entire night.”

 Ervin, a former first-round pick, struggled with the Reds, hitting under .100 and leading to his departure.
 He was self-deprecating about the double and his stumble around first base that almost got him thrown out at second.